 The computer is well-known to us, the first counting device our ancestors used in the early decades.
 But also before that, they utilized sticks, bones, and stones as their counting implements.
 As the evolution of the human mind and technology improved with time, the existence of more computing devices increased.
-In this tutorial, we will get to know details on the History of computers and the Timeline according to the subsequent years.
+In this tutorial, we will learn the History of computers and the Timeline according to the subsequent years.

 First Computer Design

-In the 19th century, a renowned Mathematician Charles Babbage developed and partly built a Victorian-era computer named the Analytical Engine.
+In the 19th century, a renowned Mathematician, Charles Babbage, developed and partly built a Victorian-era computer named the Analytical Engine.
 The fundamental component of the oldest machine was the input, having the programs and data that the user had to provide to the Analytical Machine through punched cards, a technique being employed at the time to handle mechanical looms like the Jacquard loom.
-The creation of the design of the Analytical Engine; was initiated by the year 1833.
+The design of the analytical engine was initiated in 1833.

 The Function of Ancient Computers

 The computer was born not for amusement or email but out of a requirement to solve a complicated number-crunching crisis.
-By 1880, the U.S. population had expanded so vastly; that it bore more than seven years to tabulate the U.S. Census consequences.
-The government pursued a more quick method to acquire the job done, offering an upgrade to the punch-card-based computers that grabbed up total room space.
+By 1880, the American population had expanded so widely that it took more than seven years to tabulate the US census results.
+The government pursued a quicker method to get the job done, offering an upgrade to the punch-card-based computers that grabbed up total room space.

 Ancient Theory of Computer

-Eventually, the notion of numerals became tangible and familiar adequately for counting to emerge, to instruct sequences to others.
-It led to the evolution of the numeral system and mathematical notation such as addition, subtraction, multiplication, division, square root, squaring as the mathematical operations.
-All this led to the birth of the Calculator by the year 1642 by Blaise Pascal.
+Eventually, the notion of numerals became tangible and familiar enough for counting to emerge and instructing sequences to others.
+It led to the evolution of the numerical system and mathematical notation, such as addition, subtraction, multiplication, division, square root, and squaring, as mathematical operations.
+All this led to the birth of the Calculator by Blaise Pascal in 1642.
 Its name is Pascaline.

 Timeline of Computer History